Phillip48/Read.md-Generator/README.md

 This project was to build a readme generator.
 This is done by using the inquirer npm.
 When you open the terminal you answer the questions that are prompted then it takes your data and generates a readme for your project based on your options.

 ## Information
-Answer the prompted questions to generate a readme
+Answer the prompted questions to generate a readme.
-## Information:
-Answer the prompted questions and it will generate you a readme for you project

 ### Images
 ![Img 1](./img/readmequestions.png)